robomantis19/Sprint-Challenge-Authentication/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] What is the purpose of using _sessions_?
+- [x] What is the purpose of using _sessions_?

+To Store user information when a user closes and reopens the browser they don't have to login again.

-- [ ] What does bcrypt do to help us store passwords in a secure manner.
+- [x] What does bcrypt do to help us store passwords in a secure manner.

+Creates a cryptographic hash using salt words and a password.

-- [ ] What does bcrypt do to slow down attackers?
+- [x] What does bcrypt do to slow down attackers?

+By adding time to security algorithm to produce a key derivation function.

-- [ ] What are the three parts of the JSON Web Token?
+- [x] What are the three parts of the JSON Web Token?
+The header, payload, signature.

 ## Minimum Viable Product